Letters from Lodi

 Neyers himself does not exaggerate when he describes the Vista Notre's palpable exuberance and grace as a "combination of minerality coupled with freshly squeezed raspberry" that is basically "irresistible."

 Going further, Mr. Neyers tells us:

-Needless to say, if you're going to have your hollandaise, asparagus, French bread and steak celebration, a choice of almost any of Lodi's own Cabernet Sauvignons or more balanced styles of Zinfandel (see our post on How to delineating Lodi's proliferating styles of Zinfandel) would serve you well.
+Needless to say, if you're going to have your hollandaise, asparagus, French bread, and steak celebration, a choice of almost any of Lodi's own Cabernet Sauvignons or more balanced styles of Zinfandel (see our post on How to delineate Lodi's proliferating styles of Zinfandel) would serve you well.

 Barbara Neyers' Classic Hollandaise Sauce

 Yields 1 cup

 4 egg yolks